 What is Root Canal Treatment?

-A root canal treatment is a complex procedure which is performed to remove inflamed or infected dental nerve tissue from the inside of a tooth, thereby stopping any pain.
+A root canal treatment is a complex procedure that is performed to remove inflamed or infected dental nerve tissue from the inside of a tooth, thereby stopping any pain.

 When is a Root Canal Treatment Performed?